Awanish-collab/docchat-rag-app/README.md

 * 🧠 Fork it and build your own version
 * 💬 Share feedback or raise an issue

-> *Built with 💙 using Gemini, Pinecone, Supabase, LangChain, FastAPI & Streamlit.*
+> *Built with 💙 using Python, Langchain, Gemini, Pinecone, Supabase, LangChain, FastAPI & Streamlit.*

----